sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ## toJS, fromJS

 This section covers the handling and conversion of JSValue types.

-While in most cases it is possible to avoid using JSValues, Monoucha does not go out of its way to completely eliminate them.
+While in many cases it is possible to avoid using JSValues, Monoucha does not go out of its way to completely eliminate them.

 In particular, handling JSValues is unavoidable when: